A few of Wilmington's best hikes

 3. The Flume Knob

-The Flume Knob is a hidden gem in the region that should not be missed.
+Flume Knob is a moderate to challenging, 4-miles round trip hike.
+This hidden gem in the region should not be missed.
 The trail begins in the Flume Trail System, multi-purpose trails open to mountain biking, hiking, trail running, cross-country skiing, etc. The Flume Knob connects at about a mile in; it is a more challenging ascent for foot traffic only.

 4. Jay Mountain